iusiel/portfolio/src/index.md

           - VuePress
       summary: 'You&lsquo;re looking at it right now. <br/><br/> I decided to use VuePress for my portfolio site since I want to learn Jamstack.
 Maybe this is not the best use for VuePress since it was designed with technical documentation in mind but I enjoyed using VuePress for this site.
 It was also nice to learn stylus since this is the first time that I have used it.
 I tried to use a color scheme that combines green and yellow (which are my favorite colors).
       <br/><br/>
+      I have implemented some subtle animations, but overall, I think the design is quite simple (I am not really good at creating my own design). <br/><br/>
       The site has three main pages, the home page, the about me page, and the random things (blog) page.'
     - title: Lap Times Saver
       image: